- 7.1 Extenuating Circumstances and Academic Appeals

 7.1.3 Extenuating Circumstances as They Relate to Academic Performance

-Note that the actual detailed personal circumstances are not as important as the effects of these events on a student’s academic performance.
-Therefore, students should make a direct connection between the extenuating circumstances as outlined in the supporting documents and the effect on their academic performance.
+Note that the actual detailed extenuating circumstances are not as important as the effects of these events on a student’s academic performance.
+Therefore, in an appeal, students should make a direct connection between the extenuating circumstances as outlined in the supporting documents and the effect on their academic performance.
 Students must outline the following:

 7.2 Integrity of the Academic Transcript